tldr-pages/tldr/pages/common/black.md

 `black --check {{path/to/file_or_directory}}`

-- Auto-format a file or directory emitting exclusively error messages to stderr:
+- Auto-format a file or directory emitting exclusively error messages to `stderr`:

 `black --quiet {{path/to/file_or_directory}}`